 Secure your Social network!

 to access a tourist's Facebook (or similar) account after they leave and send a desperate message to family members about an accident/hospitalisation and needing money urgently.
-Money transferred disappears into a mystery account and no one's the wiser.
+Money transferred of course disappears into a mystery account and no one's the wiser, for the time being.

-The cheapest foreign phone options are
+The cheapest foreign communication options

 1 - Cross-platform mobile instant messaging apps such as WhatsApp, WeChat, facebook Messenger and Snapchat which allows users to exchange messages or chat from anywhere worldwide free of charge, so long as each party has access to wifi.
 WhatsApp Messenger is available for smartphones, such as iPhone, BlackBerry, Android, Windows Phone and Nokia and uses the same internet data plan that you use for email and web browsing at no cost.

 WhatsApp is not the only super-app on the planet, for example LINE has 50 million registered users in Japan and 300 million worldwide.
 LINE currently offers not only instant messaging but voice/video call for free.
 WhatsApp will soon allow voice service having been acquired by Facebook.

 2 - Sign up with the new breed of free VoIP [Voice over Internet Protocol] providers such as Skype, Rebtel, Tango and Google Voice/Google+Hangouts which offer free or cheap international calls on a laptop/smart phone/or even iPod Touch.